jingwora/jingwora.github.io/KM/Dictionary/Med terms dictionary/Med roots tables/Appendix C Suffixes.md

 > [!note]- A
 > ```dataview
 >TABLE definition AS Definition
->FROM "Med terms dictionary/Med roots"
+>FROM "Dictionary/Med terms dictionary/Med roots"
 >WHERE contains(alphabet, "A") AND contains(forms, "suffix")
 >SORT file.name ASC
 >```